cooper2/colour-searcher/README.md

 # colour-searcher
 Colour searcher made with React table

+code in src/App.js
+node modules may need to be installed, please contact me if any issues

 search currently only works with hex values!

 While I couldn't figure out how to get a working implementation of this,